Skip to content

 return best_match

-"""Generate quick fallback response when main processing times out"""
+"""Generate quick fallback response when data processing analysis times out"""

 fallback_responses = [

-"I understand you're asking about this topic.
-Let me provide a brief response while I gather more details.",
+"I understand you're asking about data processing.
+Let me provide initial guidance while I gather detailed pipeline recommendations.",

-"That's an interesting question.
-Here's what I can tell you immediately..."
+"That's an interesting data engineering question.
+Here's what I can tell you immediately about this approach..."

 ]